Rafael Moshe Kamhi: Legacy

 All the memoirs of Rafael Kamhi are now kept in the Bulgarian State Archive in the so-called Jewish collection of books and documents.
 The archives that he left contain documents in Bulgarian and Ladino.
 The collected memories of Rafael Kamhi were published under the title "I, the voyvoda Skender Bey" in 2000 in Sofia.
 In 2013, his memoirs were republished under the title "Rafael Kamhi: recollections of a Macedonian Jew revolutionary".

 The first work of Macedonian historiography about Kamhi was written by Todor Simoski and published in 1953.

 In March 2011 the President of Macedonia addressed participants of the Central Commemorative gathering in remembrance of the Holocaust of the Macedonian Jews and emphasized that Kamhi "was one of the promoters of the idea of a free and independent Macedonia".
 The Jewish Community in the Republic of Macedonia and Holocaust Memorial Fund of the Jews from Macedonia organized the event "Tribute to commander Rafael Kamhi and Heroes of Ilinden" during the national festival "10 days of the Krusevo Republic" in 2012.
 A wax figure of Rafael Moshe Kamhi is among 109 wax figures of notable Macedonian revolutionaries and intellectuals exhibited at the Museum of the Macedonian Struggle in Skopje.

-Honours

 Kamhi Point in Antarctica is named after Rafael Kamhi.